Ziridava: Tabula Peutingeriana

-Unlike many other Dacian towns mentioned by Ptolemy, Ziridava is missing from Tabula Peutingeriana (1st–4th centuries), an itinerarium showing the cursus publicus, the road network in the Roman Empire.
+Unlike other Dacian towns mentioned by Ptolemy, Ziridava is missing from Tabula Peutingeriana (1st–4th centuries), an itinerarium showing the cursus publicus, the road network in the Roman Empire.

 This prompted the Danish philologist and historian Gudmund Schütte to assume that Ziridava and Zurobara are one and the same.
-This idea is deemed erroneous alongside many other assumed duplications of names, by the Romanian historian and archaeologist Vasile Pârvan in his work Getica.
+This idea is deemed erroneous alongside a number of other assumed duplications of names, by the Romanian historian and archaeologist Vasile Pârvan in his work Getica.
 Pârvan reviewed all localities mentioned in Ptolemy's Geographia, analyzing and verifying all data available to him at the time.
 He points out that Ziri and Zuro (meaning water) are the roots of two different Geto-Dacian words.
 Additionally, Ptolemy provided different coordinates for the two towns, some medieval maps created based on his Geographia depict two distinct towns.

 Etymology

 In the Dacian (North Thracian) language dava means city, town, fortress.

 Vasile Pârvan considers that the form Ziri- is the same with a form Giri- (cf. Zermi and Germi).
 Ziri- corresponds to the Proto-Indo-European root ǵʰel- 'to shine, gold' so that Ziridava means "The gold fortress".